cnrrobertson/nuiterm.nvim/README.md

 There are almost infinite other terminal management plugins for neovim, yet I couldn't seem to find one that did what I needed.
 Here are the closest:
 - [akinsho/toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim):
-   - This was the main inspiriation for this plugin and the design of using a `Terminal` object was based on the `toggleterm` design
+   - This was the main inspiration for this plugin and the design of using a `Terminal` object was based on the `toggleterm` design
    - The downside of this plugin is its inability to easily make terminals that are local to buffers, windows, or tabs for quickly sending text